 Ether can't be seen, but felt.
 It's the space in the gastrointestinal tract.

 The five elements make up the three Doshas: Vata, Pitta, and Kapha.
-(More information here)
+(More information on the Doshas here)

 General physical health